thor27/csshy/README.md

-# CSSHY - alpha version
+# CSSHY - Alpha Version

 Imporved ClusterSSH for modern terminals like terminator and tilix, to manage a cluster of nodes through ssh connections launches multiple splits with ssh connections to each node